Nigeria

 Stamp duties

-Under the Stamp Duty Act, stamp duty is payable on any agreement executed in Nigeria or relating, whatsoever, to any property situated in or to any matter or thing done in Nigeria.
-Instruments that are required to be stamped under the Stamp Duties Act must be stamped within 40 days of first execution.
+Stamp duty is payable on any agreement first executed in Nigeria or relating, to any property situated in or to any matter or thing done in Nigeria.
+Instruments that are required to be stamped under the Nigeria Tax Act must be stamped within 30 days of execution.
+The party responsible for paying the duty is the transferee (in the transfer of real property), the beneficiary (of a service), or any other person taking security in a transaction for which the instrument was executed.

 Stamp duty is chargeable either at fixed rates or ad valorem (i.e. in proportion to the value of the consideration), depending on the class of instrument.
 Stamp duty is imposed at the rate of 0.75% on the authorised share capital at incorporation of a company or on registration of new shares.

-All deposit banks and financial institutions are required to charge stamp duties of NGN 50 on every eligible transaction above NGN 10,000.
-There are exemptions for transactions between accounts held by the same bank customer and for salary accounts.
+All deposit banks and financial institutions are required to charge stamp duties of NGN50 on electronic receipts or transfers of NGN10,000 upward.
+There are exemptions for money paid into one's own account or electronic transfers between accounts of the same owner within the same bank.

 Payroll contribution